ohduran-attempts/CrowdFinanceInfographic/README.md

 ## Task

-Please submit a Python program I can use to generate the analytics results described in a), over an arbitrary time period.
+Please submit a Python program to generate the analytics results described in a), over an arbitrary time period.

 One way of ranking market segments is by the number of times the concepts occur in campaigns.
 Consider the limitations of this approaches and please improve on it with your solution so it is more informative. __Hint__: Does the popularity of a concept over previous months define whether it is trending this month?